indexedzoom/argc/README.md

 # argc
-A simple linux command line utility that prints the number of arguments gave as input.
+A simple linux command line utility that prints the number of arguments given.

 # Steps to install
 1) Create a build directory